Alex188dot/ziggy-llm/README.md

 - dominant tensor type across the tensor table
 - tokenizer model and pre-tokenizer metadata when present
 - tokenizer token count and common special-token ids when present

-Unsupported or rejected today:

-- GGUF versions other than `v2` and `v3`
-- big-endian GGUF files
-- non-model artifacts such as adapters or auxiliary blobs
-- malformed tensor metadata
-- truncated metadata or tensor payloads

 ## Planned HTTP API